This Is Why Trump's Tax Reform Won't Matter For Growth

 Aside from the dips after recessions, the true deficit has been getting larger each year as government spending far outpaces the amount of taxes collected.

-It's fairly obvious that this is not a sustainable path so there are only two options.
+It's fairly obvious that this is not a sustainable path, so there are only two options.
 Increase tax revenue and keep spending the same or reduce spending and keep tax revenue the same.

-When I say keep tax revenue the same I mean total taxes collected.
+When I say keep tax revenue the same, I mean total taxes collected.
 I am not referring to the political spin of "tax hikes" or "tax cuts" that as we've seen yielded the same ratio of taxes to GDP for 65 years.

 The first option we'll explore is to cut federal spending.
 I'll walk through the facts regarding major spending categories by the federal government and what has the potential to change and what needs to change.
 Second, I'll look at the change in tax burden over time between personal and corporate to see where/if taxes can be reduced or increase should that be the path we take.